Wisconsin Supreme Court strikes down state's stay-at-home order

 But the justices wrote in their decision Wednesday that "an agency cannot confer on itself the power to dictate the lives of law-abiding individuals as comprehensively as the order does without reaching beyond the executive branch's authority."

-Evers, who had ordered Palm to issue the stay-at-home order in late March, has not yet released a statement on the ruling -- though he made his thoughts on the lawsuit clear when it was first filed.
+Evers, who had ordered Palm to issue the stay-at-home order in late March, told CNN's Don Lemon later Wednesday that the court's ruling "puts our state into chaos."

+"Now we have no plan and no protections for the people of Wisconsin," Evers said.

+"When you have more people in a small space -- I don't care if it's bars, restaurants or your home -- you're going to be able to spread the virus.
+And so now, today, thanks to the Republican legislators who convinced four Supreme Court justices to not look at the law but look at their political careers I guess -- it's a bad day for Wisconsin."

 "Republicans are exploiting a global pandemic to further their attempts to undermine the will of the people.
 But what's at stake goes far beyond political power--lives are on the line," he tweeted at the time.